Marketing analytics audit services and quick diagnostics

 - A prioritized fix roadmap that names what to repair first, what to stop doing, and which reports or workflows should not be trusted yet

-- A clear branch into Data Foundation, Revenue Analytics, AI Readiness Audit, attribution diagnostics, or no-build internal cleanup
+- A clear branch into the flagship AI-Ready Data Diagnostic, Data Foundation, Revenue Analytics, Predictive GTM Models with Lift Proof, attribution diagnostics, or no-build internal cleanup

 - An honest answer even if the right move is not to hire us